gosang/gosang.github.io/content/posts/design-principles/microservices/grpc.md

 # Introduction

 In the dynamic landscape of microservices architecture, efficient communication between services is paramount.
 Enter gRPC, which stands for gRPC Remote Procedure Call.
 It's a high-performance, open-source RPC (Remote Procedure Call) framework developed by Google.
-In this blog post, we'll delve into the intricacies of gRPC, explore its application in the context of a .NET 6 e-commerce system, and discuss best practices and use cases.
+In this blog post, we'll look into the intricacies of gRPC, explore its application in the context of a .NET 6 e-commerce system, and discuss best practices and use cases.

 # Understanding gRPC